Our staff are a diverse group of highly skilled, committed and spirited people.

 Jerril is a World Health Organization Advisor and a board member of the International Network of Health Promotion Foundations.
-Her current Ministerial appointments include membership of the Liquor Control Advisory Council and of the Work Health Advisory Group.
-Jerril was also a member of the Advisory Panel for the Inquiry into Women and Girls in Sport and Active Recreation and she is Chair of Victoria’s Justice Health Ministerial Advisory Council.
+Her current Ministerial appointments include being Chair of Victoria’s Justice Health Ministerial Advisory Council, membership of the Liquor Control Advisory Council and of the Work Health Advisory Group.
+Jerril was also a member of the Advisory Panel for the recent Inquiry into Women and Girls in Sport and Active Recreation.
 She regularly presents at state, national and international conferences and events to share her experiences in health promotion, leadership, the arts, and the potential of innovations to improve health and wellbeing for everyone.

 She has served on various state and national boards and committees, including VicHealth's, as Board Member from 2004 to 2010.
 Her past Ministerial appointments included the Victorian Eating Disorders Taskforce, Australia Day Committee Victoria, Australia Council for the Arts Deputy Chair Dance Board, Arts Tasmania Board, Brand Tasmania Board and the Community Leaders Group Tasmania.

 Jerril is a recipient of a Centenary Medal, Tasmania Day Award, and Fellowships from the Winston Churchill Memorial Trust, Australia Council, Harvard Club of Australia, the Australian Davos Forum-Future Summit, and Williamson Community Leadership Program (Leadership Victoria).

 Jerril holds a Master of Business Leadership from RMIT University and is a Fellow of the Australian Institute of Company Directors.

 Jerril has held executive positions at Leadership Victoria, Melbourne International Festival of the Arts, Footscray Community Arts Centre, and founded Stompin Youth Dance Company.